-Vishwa Hindu Parishad moves Calcutta High Court against housing lions ‘Sita’ and ‘Akbar’ together
+VHP moves Calcutta High Court against housing lions Sita and Akbar together in Safari park

 Following this, the Vishwa Hindu Parishad claimed that housing Sita with Akbar would be an insult to the Hindu religion.

-“Vishwa Hindu Parishad has with deep anguish observed that a species of cat family has been named after the name of “Sita” the consort of Lord Rama and she is sacred deity to all Hindus across the world,” read the Hindu outfit’s plea, reported Bar and Bench.
+“Vishwa Hindu Parishad has with deep anguish observed that a species of cat family has been named after the name of ‘Sita’ the consort of Lord Rama and she is sacred deity to all Hindus across the world,” read the Hindu outfit’s plea, reported Bar and Bench.

-Claiming that the act “amounts to blasphemy,” it has sought the name of the lioness to be changed.
+Claiming that the act “amounts to blasphemy”, it has sought the name of the lioness to be changed.

 The plea was mentioned before a bench of Justice Saugata Bhattacharyya on February 16 and will be heard on February 20.